2017 NBA Re-Draft: How Would Loaded Class Shake Out One Year Later?

 Now that we’ve had a full season to evaluate these players’ rookie campaigns, let’s take a look at how the 2017 draft could’ve played out with the information we now have.

-Here’s our 2017 NBA Re-Draft (original pick in parenthesis).
+We already know how FOX Sports’ Nick Wright would redo the top of the draft, so here’s our own 2017 NBA Re-Draft (original pick in parenthesis).

 1. Philadelphia 76ers: Jayson Tatum, SF (Markelle Fultz, PG)

-Tatum was efficient offensively, a top 10 3-point shooter and played better-than-expected defense using his excellent length and athleticism.
+Tatum was efficient offensively, a top-10 3-point shooter and played better-than-expected defense using his excellent length and athleticism.
 He’s the perfect type of versatile wing player for the 76ers.
 In fact, after striking out on LeBron James and Kawhi Leonard this offseason, Philly still hasn’t addressed this weakness.

-Passing on Tatum and giving Boston a potential 2019 top five pick in order to move up from No. 3 to No. 1 could prove to be a disastrous trade for the 76ers.
+Passing on Tatum and giving Boston a potential 2019 top-five pick in order to move up from No. 3 to No. 1 could prove to be a disastrous trade for the 76ers.

 2. Los Angeles Lakers: Donovan Mitchell, SG (Lonzo Ball, PG)

 We could make a case for the Lakers taking Ball again — his rookie season was better than people give it credit for.
 But it’s tough to pass on Mitchell, who paced all rookies in scoring at 20.5 points per game and led the Jazz to the Western Conference semifinals.
 And there’s still a lot of improvement left in Mitchell’s game, evidenced by his so-so 34 percent mark from 3-point range and 43.7 percent clip from the field.
-The comparisons between Mitchell and Dwyane Wade appear to be legit, at leasst for now.
+The comparisons between Mitchell and Dwyane Wade appear to be legit, at least for now.

 3. Boston Celtics: Josh Jackson, SF (Jayson Tatum, SF)